filestack/filestack-privacy-policy/policy.md

 # Security

 Filestack protects personal data from unauthorized use, disclosure, corruption and destruction using appropriate technical and organizational measures.
+For more information, please see [Filestack Statement of Security Practices](https://www.filestack.com/security/Filestack-Statement_Of_Security_Practices.pdf).

 # Data Retention